1 | Shopify is the most widely used eCommerce technology

 Automation software and chatbots are becoming more relied on as consumers become more impatient.
 Well known airline, KLM, launched a Facebook Messenger chatbot called ‘BB’.
 The purpose of BB was to help passengers book tickets, provide flight statuses, and flight changes.
 Over 16,000 customer interactions are now dealt with by BB.

 In a recent global market poll, 45% of consumers preferred using a chatbot for customer service purposes.
-By 2020 it’s estimated that the U.K., France, South Africa, and the Netherlands plan to implement chatbot technology.
+The most chatbot technology is going to be implemented in the U.K., France, South Africa, and the Netherlands.

 Domino’s recently announced and released its now famous chatbot, Dom.
 This forward thinking technology has been a resounding success for Domino’s.
 Fast and simple is what consumers want, so that’s what they should get.